-How Many Golf Clubs Can You Have in Your Bag?
+How Many Clubs Can You Carry in a Golf Bag?

 What’s the Story Behind Limiting the Number of Clubs?

 Back in the early 20th century golfers used to carry up to 25 golf clubs with them in their bags.
 At the time, steel-shafted clubs, which were the most popular, started being replayed by hickory-shafted clubs.
 The reason was that the steel-shafted ones didn’t provide the same number of shot potentials.
 Therefore, the need to bring many golf clubs went down, as the hickory-shafted clubs were more versatile and could be used for more scenarios than their steel-shafted counterparts.

 As a result of this development, in 1938 the USGA introduced a rule limiting the number of golf clubs per player to 14 clubs only.
 This was then followed by the R&A in 1939.

 As per the website RulesHistory.com, the penalty for having more than 14 golf clubs was disqualification at first, but then was changed to two strokes for a hole in a stroke-play game and losing a hole in a match-play.

 The current rule and applied penalty has been in place sine 1968.

 Limit of 14 Clubs

 What are the Standard 14 Clubs in a Bag?